NadavDaniel1/SpendWise/README.md

 # SpendWise
-As part of the mobile application development course at Afeka College Tel-Aviv, I built this app.
+Final project in the mobile application development course at Afeka College, Tel-Aviv.

 **SpendWise** is android app allows users to track expenses, set budgets, and keep track of their finances through real-time syncing and a simple, intuitive user interface.